Home ยป Recipes ยป Method ยป Fakeaways ยป Easy Lahmacun Smash Tacos

 Smash lahmacun taco with red pepper sauce and herby salad on top.

-If you loved my viral smash dumpling tacos and the original smash burger tacos, this is the next one you’ll want to try.
+If you loved my viral smash dumpling tacos and the original smash burger (Big Mac) tacos, this is the next one you’ll want to try.

 Lahmacun, a Middle-Eastern classic is, essentially, a spiced meat mixture (usually with beef or lamb, spices like paprika and chilli, along with tomatoes, red bell peppers and parsley), pressed into a thin layer on top of a flatbread-esque dough and baked until crispy.
 It’s DELICIOUS and also felt perfect to adapt into a smash taco because it’s so similar to how it’s traditionally enjoyed anyway.